 Essentially, when a developer writes code it is the everyday equivalent of writing a letter to the internet, more often than not that letter has the ability to unlock sensitive consumer information that can be exploited if fallen into the wrong hands.
 Therefore, it is important to have a checklist like OWASP mobile security checklist to refer to.
 According to the OWASP guide it is important to convert code or encrypt it in a way that it can only be read or decrypted with a key.

-Realistically, when we look at the cryptography techniques for Android reveals that such encryption is not only used for data saved by applications on a device but also secure communication between application and server.
+Realistically, when we look at the cryptography in Android app, it reveals that such encryption is not only used for data saved by applications on a device but also secure communication between application and server.
 The OWASP Android cryptography testing manual states that in addition to providing a secure mode of communicating, complete file system encryption is also supported via data isolation but Android also provides a wide range of algorithms to secure data using cryptography.
 Cryptography techniques for Android include, if applicable, usage of the Google-provided providers that require little to no knowledge of cryptography.
 Applications may also use a randomly generated number via SecureRandom to full use KeyGenerator.
 Failure to secure data by using a secure random number generator makes an application privy to offline attacks.

 The fact of the matter is an enjoyable android mobile application experience is dependent on the application storing data on said Android device.
 An application that provides gaming ensures that the player can take off from where they left the game; this is ensured by locally storing data.
 More importantly – a mobile banking applications stores data in auto fill so as to save the user the hassle of typing in the details again and again.
 When such sensitive data is stored on the phone, it is essential for the applications to ensure that this data is properly encrypted so as avoid malicious attacks.
 Not only should data be encrypted on the device itself in accordance to OWASP testing guidelines but it is a vital OWASP cyber security tips to ensure that exchange of data from application to the remote server is encrypted using the public key Infrastructure.